syncfusion-content/blazor-docs/blazor/rating/precision-modes.md

 ## Quarter Precision

 In Quarter Precision, the rating value is increased in increments of 0.25 (quarter).
 For example, if the current rating is 3.75, the next possible ratings are 4, 4.25, 4.5, and so on.

-Below example demonstrates Quarter precision of Rating.
+Below example demonstrates the Quarter precision of Rating.

 ```cshtml